-Instead of worrying, educate yourself about the symptoms of breast cancer so that you know what to look for and how to proceed if you suspect you have the disease.
+Instead of worrying, educate yourself about the symptoms of breast cancer so that you know what to look for and how to proceed.

-The first sign of breast cancer is usually a lump or mass.
+The most common symptom of breast cancer is a lump or mass.
 It can be painless, hard and have uneven edges, or it can be tender, round and soft.
 The key is getting checked by a doctor if you feel anything unusual on or around your breasts.